Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry: Preliminaries

 \section{Preliminaries}

 Throughout the paper, we denote the sequence $\{i, i+1, \dots, j-1, j \}$ of integers between two natural numbers $i$ and $j$ ($i \leq j$) by $[i,j]$.
 The logarithm is always taken in base two.

-The basic unit of quantum information is a qubit represented by a spin-1/2 particle.
+The basic unit of quantum information is a qubit represented by a two-dimensional Hilbert space.
 The number of qubits in a system $S$ is denoted by $|S|$.
 We often write the relevant systems in the superscript, such as a Hilbert space $\mc{H}^S$ of a system $S$, an operator $X^{SR}$ on $SR$, and a superoperator $\mc{E}^{S\rightarrow B}$ from $S$ to $B$.
 For superoperators from $S$ to itself, we denote it by $\mc{E}^S$.

 The partial trace over a system $X$ is denoted by $\tr_X$.
 A reduced operator on $S$ of $\rho^{SR}$ is denoted simply by $\rho^S$, that is, $\rho^S = \tr_R [\rho^{SR}]$.
 Furthermore, we denote $(M^{S} \otimes I^R )\rho^{SR} (M^{S \dagger} \otimes I^R )$, where $I$ is the identity operator, by $M^{S}\rho^{SR} M^{S \dagger}$.
 The identity superoperator on $S$ is denoted by ${\rm id}^S$.